CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

 what kind of information he or she wants to receive.
 This standard make it much easier to link incoming bounces to the original sent email.

-MailerQ supports these standards and SMTP extensions: when communicating with a receiving server, MailerQ can passes DSN parameters to tell the receiver what kind of bounces you like to receive, and if MailerQ is configured to receive mail on a SMTP port, it understands these kind of
+MailerQ supports this standard and SMTP extension: when communicating with a receiving server, MailerQ can passes DSN parameters to tell the receiver what kind of bounces you like to receive, and if MailerQ is configured to receive mail on a SMTP port, it understands these kind of